gortonator/bsds-6650/assignments-2022/Assignment-2.md

 The questions you need to explore are:

-* How many client threads iare optimal  to maximize system throughput?
+* How many client threads are optimal  to maximize system throughput?
 * How many queue consumers threads are needed to keep the queue size as close to zero as possible?
 Less than a 1000 max is a great target, but the main aim is to ensure the queue length doesn't continually grow, then shrink, giving a 'pointy' queue length profile, ie /\\.
 An increase to a plateau is fine, ie /¯¯¯¯\\.
 If the plateau is less than around a 1000, you are in great shape!

 ### Incorporate Load Balancing